superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_run.md

       --env stringArray                 Environment variables to set in the container.
       --expose --port                   If true, create a ClusterIP service associated with the pod.
 Requires --port.
-      --field-manager string            Name of the manager used to track field ownership. (default "kubectl-run") -f, --filename strings                to use to replace the resource.
-      --force                           If true, immediately remove resources from API and bypass graceful deletion.
+      --field-manager string            Name of the manager used to track field ownership. (default "kubectl-run") --force                           If true, immediately remove resources from API and bypass graceful deletion.
 Note that immediate deletion of some resources may result in inconsistency or data loss and requires confirmation.
       --grace-period int                Period of time in seconds given to the resource to terminate gracefully.
 Ignored if negative.
 Set to 1 for immediate shutdown.
 Can only be set to 0 when --force is true (force deletion). (default -1)
   -h, --help                            help for run